Skip to content

 Which is better, UVA or UVB?

-Which tans more, UVA or UVB?
+Which causes more tanning, UVA or UVB?

 Which causes skin cancer, UVA or UVB?

-Why not SPF 50?
+Why not just SPF 50?

-Do UVA rays penetrate windows?
+Do UVA rays pass through windows?

 How much sunscreen do I need for my face?